xibosignage/xibo-manual/source/en/install_cms.md

 would prefer to use an alternative port number, then you'll need to do so by changing the `XMR_PLAYER_PORT` option.

-Once you've made your changes to `launcher.env` and have saved the file, run
+Once you've made your changes to `config.env` and have saved the file, Open a terminal/command window in the folder where you extracted the archive.
+As a user who has permissions to run the `docker` command, simply run:

 ```
-./launcher bootstrap
+./docker-compose up
 ```

 This will bootstrap and start your [[PRODUCTNAME]] CMS.
 The CMS will be fully installed